Traverse City, Michigan.

 - Red Ginger (for Asian fusion and cocktails)

 Have you ever been to Traverse City?
 If not, would you like to go?

 Pin it for later:

-*Note: Big thanks to Traverse City Tourism, the Grand Traverse Resort and Spa, and the Bayshore Resort for hosting us during our trip!
+*Note: Big thanks to Traverse City Tourism, the Grand Traverse Resort and Spa, and the Bayshore Resort for hosting us during our first trip!